 Make a Visit

-Please note: Both the Museum building and Manton Research Center galleries are closed for renovation as part of the Clark's campus expansion program.
+Please note: The Clark's galleries and auditorium are closed for renovation as part of the Clark's campus expansion program.
+Join us on July 4 for our Grand Opening celebration!

 The Sterling and Francine Clark Art Institute is both an art museum and research center, welcoming visitors year-round to experience its outstanding collections of European and American art in an intimate setting surrounded by the profound natural beauty of the Berkshires of Western Massachusetts.
 Set on a 140-acre campus of expansive lawns, meadows, and walking trails, the Clark is home to exceptional examples of European and American painting and sculpture, master prints and drawings, English silver and porcelain, and early photographs.
 The museum is best known, however, for its extraordinary collection of French Impressionist paintings.